Hyperskill-Community/flashcards/README.md

 ```shell
 ./gradlew bootRun
 ```
+#### Behaviour:
+You need to **access the flashcards-website now via http://127.0.0.1:8080 context path**, as oauth2 demands a different host URLs for the login request (which is localhost of course).
+The browser immediately redirects you to the authserver http://localhost:8000/login and after inserting credentials (of one of the test users - OR a newly registered user - via http://127.0.0.1:8080/registration.html for now) you are accessing the landing page - or whatever page was requested of our Vue frontend.
+(Authorization Code flow) The browser keeps the oauth token as cookie (and refreshes it on demand, if user actively uses the websites) with an expiration date, I set to 15 min.
+After expiration and no refresh, accessing a website will redirect to login page again.

 ### Purge docker resources (mongo-data volume and mongo container)
 Take care, running this  script deletes all persistent data of the mongo container.
 ```shell